Auroratide/monadorecipes/src/recipes/feisty-spicy-zestbeans/recipe.md

 # Feisty-Spicy Zestbeans

-A spicy, crimson bean soup sprinkled with nuts that goes good with bread or chips.
+A spicy, crimson bean and peanut soup that goes good with bread or chips.

 * Type: Veggie
 * Source: Manana's Menu